PrincetonUniversity/intro_debugging/02_python/README.md

 print(myvar, flush=True)
 ```

-One could also write the output to a file to avoid buffering of print statements.
+One could also use `python -u myscript.py` which forces stdin, stdout and stderr to be unbuffered or even write the output to a file to avoid buffering of print statements.
 But the best approach is to use a debugger.

 ## Interactive Mode